 Not every honeymoon has to add a stamp to your passport.
-Some of the most exotic, jaw-dropping and memorable sights in the world are right here in the 50 states.
+Some of the most exotic, jaw-dropping, and memorable sights in the world are right here in the 50 states.
 Even if you don’t have the time—or desire—to go overseas, or the budget, there’s an idyllic option for you in America.
 After all, everyone’s definition of paradise is different.
 Here, 50 ideas in each of the 50 states.

-Birmingham’s food scene is getting ever more exciting, and the beautifully modern and boutiquey Elyton Hotel is at the heart of it (also stop at the Alice in Wonderland-like The Grand Bohemian Hotel for a meal).
+Birmingham’s food scene is getting even more exciting, and the beautifully modern and boutiquey Elyton Hotel is at the heart of it (also stop at the Alice in Wonderland-like The Grand Bohemian Hotel for a meal).
 Add the beach element to your lovers’ retreat by heading down to the coast for a few days after you’ve had your fill of the rich history and architecture of the city.

 Denali National Park, Alaska

 There are plenty of immersive places to visit in this wild, dramatic state, but the most romantic is probably experiencing a few magical nights virtually inside a glacier.
-The Sheldon Chalet sits inside the Denali National Park at 6,000 feet and combines untouched nature with luxury in the form of plush beds, a sauna, Champagne and “flightseeing” tours.
+The Sheldon Chalet sits inside the Denali National Park at 6,000 feet and combines untouched nature with luxury in the form of plush beds, a sauna, Champagne, and “flightseeing” tours.

-A city honeymoon may not sound super relaxing, but when it’s at a vintage resort where Clark Gable, Marilyn Monroe and the Kennedys got away you’re in for a treat.
+A city honeymoon may not sound super relaxing, but when it’s at a vintage resort where Clark Gable, Marilyn Monroe, and the Kennedys got away, you’re in for a treat.
 The Arizona Biltmore, A Waldorf Astoria Resort is glamorous and classic yet modern and has, along with the perfect pool, a Prohibition-era speakeasy for true throwback nights.

 Arkansas isn’t only about duck hunting and hush puppies.
 It’s home to an outstanding art collection at Crystal Bridges Museum of American Art, which is a must for true aficionados.
 The 21c Museum Hotel Bentonville nearby completes the creative-cool experience.